 Pat Metheny Group - First Circle (1984)

 I enjoyed a fantastic jazz concert last night.
 One of the groups played a Metheny piece and that performance reminded me how much I like this CD.
 I had a dubbed cassette copy of this album after it was released, listened to it quite a bit back in 1985 then left it for quite a while.
-About ten years ago, I was suprised to find myself humming the second track from this album and ordered a CD copy immediately.
+About ten years ago, I was surprised to find myself humming the second track from this album and ordered a CD copy immediately.
 Discovering this music all over again was a joy.
 To me, this is a collection of uplifting, joyous music made by fantastic musicians offering up some incredible performances, most notably by longtime Metheny collaborator Lyle Mays as well as Argentine percussionist/vocalist/guitarist Pedro Aznar.
 The album won the Grammy Award for Best Jazz Fusion Performance in 1985.
 I've listened to many Metheny albums, but I always come back to this one.

 Press of the time: